Wiles Crossroads in Calhoun County, South Carolina — The American South (South Atlantic)

 Erected 2002 by Congregation and the United Family Reunion,.
 (Marker Number 9-9.)

 Location.
 33° 41.656′ N, 80° 39.001′ W. Marker is in Wiles Crossroads, South Carolina, in Calhoun County.
 Marker is on Fort Motte Road (State Highway 419), on the left when traveling south.
+Located between Poindexter Court and Dillon Court.
 Touch for map.
-Located between Poindexter Court and Dillon Court.
 Marker is in this post office area: Saint Matthews SC 29135, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 10 other markers are within 8 miles of this marker, measured as the crow flies.
-John M. Bates Bridge (approx. 4.3 miles away); Congaree River Ferries (approx. 4.8 miles away); Honoring a Pioneer Woman (approx. 5.1 miles away); First Land Granted in Calhoun County Area (approx. 5.1 miles away); St. Matthew's Lutheran Church (approx. 5.4 miles away); Good Hope Picnic (approx. 7.2 miles away); Shady Grove Church (approx. 7.4 miles away); Calhoun County (approx. 7.7 miles away); "Lest We Forget" (approx. 7.7 miles away); Patriots of Calhoun County (approx. 7.7 miles away).
+At least 10 John M. Bates Bridge (approx. 4.3 miles away); Site of Rebecca Motte's Home (approx. 4.7 miles away); Congaree River Ferries (approx. 4.8 miles away); Honoring a Pioneer Woman (approx. 5.1 miles away); First Land Granted in Calhoun County Area (approx. 5.1 miles away); St. Matthew's Lutheran Church (approx. 5.4 miles away); Good Hope Picnic (approx. 7.2 miles away); Shady Grove Church (approx. 7.4 miles away); Calhoun County (approx. 7.7 miles away); "Lest We Forget" (approx. 7.7 miles away).

 Categories. • African Americans • Churches & Religion •